AARP Eye Center

-Annual Award Recognizes Granite Staters Who Make a Powerful Difference in Their Community
+Annual Award Recognizes Those Who Make a Powerful Difference in their Community

-AARP is now accepting nominations for its 2020 Andrus Award for Community Service, which honors 50+ Granite Staters who are sharing their experience, talent, and skills to enrich the lives of their community members.
+AARP is now accepting nominations for its 2023 New Hampshire Andrus Award for Community Service, which honors Granite Staters 50-plus who are sharing their experience, talent, and skills to enrich the lives of their community members.

-“AARP New Hampshire is excited to shine a light on 50+ Granite Staters who are using what they’ve learned in life to make a difference in the lives around them,” said AARP New Hampshire State President and volunteer Marc Boyd.
+“AARP NH is excited to shine a light on Granite Stater 50-plus who are using what they’ve learned in life to make a difference in the lives around them,” said AARP NH State Director Christina FitzPatrick.

-Nominations will be evaluated by AARP New Hampshire based on how the volunteer’s work has improved the community, supported AARP’s vision and mission, and inspired other volunteers.
+Nominations will be evaluated by the AARP New Hampshire State Office based on how the volunteer’s work has improved the community, reflected AARP’s vision and mission, and inspired other volunteers.
 The award recipient will be announced in early fall.
-The application deadline is July 15, 2020.

 AARP New Hampshire Andrus Award for Community Service nominees must meet the following eligibility requirements: